CryptoCow0/CryptoCow0/README.md

 # Project Map
 - 🔭 I finished Version 1.0.0 of my "WORDLE" game extension!
-Currently undergoing review process.
+Free to download on Chrome Web Store.
 - 🌱 I am currently learning about LLM, backpropagation, and robotics integration.
 - 👯 I am looking to collaborate on cybersecurity-related exploits such as keylogging exploits.